The Great Peacemaker

 And he said unto them, Because Adam fell, we are.
 And by his fall came death, and we are made partakers of misery and woe.
 Behold, Satan has come among the children of men and tempts them to worship him.
 And men have become carnal, sensual, and devilish, and are shut out from the presence of God.
 But God has made known unto our fathers that all men must repent.
 And he called upon our father Adam by his own voice, saying, I am God; I made the world and men before they were in the flesh.
 And he also said unto him, If you will turn unto me, and listen unto my voice, and believe, and repent of all your transgressions, and be baptized, even in water, in the name of my Only Begotten Son, who is full of grace and truth, who is Jesus Christ — the only name which shall be given under Heaven whereby salvation shall come unto the children of men — you shall receive the gift of the holy ghost, asking all things in his name.
 And whatever you shall ask, it shall be given you.
 Genesis 4, paragraph 7

-According to the Book of Mormon, Nephi saw the life of
+According to the Covenant of Christ, Nephi saw the life of

 Christ, including his birth to a virgin woman, 600 years before it happened.